Back Cover Blurbs Can Help Sell Books

 - If your book is not a commercial product, don’t turn the back of it into a billboard.

-- There’s no shame in being too close to your book to write a compelling back cover; the blurbs on many trade-published book blurbs are not written by their authors.
+- There’s no shame in being too close to your book to write a compelling back cover; their authors do not write the blurbs on many trade-published book blurbs.
 If you’re stuck, ask someone else to read your book and write your blurb.

 - Connect the dots between the two lists.